 Create a Website Strategy

-I think that most businesses sit down and strategize about their websites and what they want to offer, highlight, etc., on the site.
-Still, some miss the mark by not genuinely taking the time to identify their buyer personas and how they will connect with each persona on the site and throughout the website.
+I think that most businesses sit down and strategize about their websites and what they want to offer, highlight, etc., on the site, but not some miss the mark by truly taking the time to identify their buyer personas and identify how they’re going to connect with each persona on the site and throughout the website.

 Create a Strategy: